You can use a backup set to clone a cluster on the AnalyticDB for MySQL console.

 - If you want to restore a cluster from a backup set, the cluster must have at least one backup set.

 Restoring a cluster recreates the cluster from a backup set or a specified point in time.
 AnalyticDB for MySQL will automatically recover the data to the new cluster.
 This process will incur fees.
-For more information, see Pricing.
+For more information, see Billing methods and prices.

 Step 1: Restore a cluster